zephyrcore/MeetingTax/README.md

 When the data is ambiguous, the tool prefers to under-claim free time rather than over-claim it.
-A meeting with a start but no end and no duration is dropped entirely, because guessing its length could invent free time that does not
+A meeting with a start but no end and no duration is dropped entirely, because guessing its length could invent free time that does not exist.

+## Reading the focus report

+A `FRAGMENTED` line is a prompt, not a verdict.
+It says this person had no single stretch on this day long enough for the kind of work you decided needs protecting.
+The action depends on why.

+If the fragmentation comes from many short meetings, the lever is scheduling: stack the meetings against one edge of the day so the rest is clear.
+If it comes from one or two meetings landing in the middle of the day, the lever is moving them.
+If a person is fragmented most days, the meeting load itself is the problem, and the `load` and `recurring` reports point at what to cut.